tazlord/BytesConverter/README.md

 ## Overview

-`BytesConverter` is a C# utility class for converting bytes to other data storage units with optional rounding.
+`BytesConverter` is a C# utility class for converting bytes to other data storage units.
 It provides flexibility by allowing users to specify rounding options and decimal precision during conversion.
 It also includes a static method, `Convert()`, for inline conversions.

 ## Examples